 - Select a shipping service.
 Once you’ve chosen a carrier, look for the service that suits your needs best.
 UPS offers Ground, Ground Freight, Next Day Air, and Second Day Air shipping.
 FedEx has Ground, Express, Home Delivery, and Air Freight options.

 - Box the beer cans up.
-The next step is to get your beer cans firmly situated in a box.
+The next step is to get your beer cans firmly situated in a shipping box.
 This is easily done with quality packaging material, like molded fiber, polystyrene box inserts, and sometimes bubble wrap.
 Make sure the box folds easily without too much extra space left.

 - Place the label on top.
 Shipping labels normally go on top of boxes, but with alcoholic beverages, it’s even more important.
 This signals to truck drivers and 3PL companies how they should load packages.
+Learn more about the 3PL meaning here.

-How To Pack Beer Cans For Shipping
+How to Pack Beer Cans for Shipping

 Whether you’re sending a single can of specialty brew or a six-pack of your flagship product, knowing how to pack beer cans for shipping is a must.
 You can simplify beer can packing into an effortless science with the right approaches and strategies.